alan-turing-institute/scivision/docs/model_repository_template.md

 In Scivision, once your model(s) have been included in the Scivision catalog, pip installability gives users the option to use the `load_pretrained_model` function for easy use of your model code.
 See the :ref:`api-docs` docs for details.

-.. _requirements-for-scivision-website:

-## 💻 Requirements for Scivision website

-.. _model-thumbnail:

-### 🎆 Model Thumbnail

-When viewing the model in [sci.vision](https://sci.vision/#/model-grid) a model thumbnail is required.
-The thumbnail can be an interesting image explaining the model and that catches the attention of the Scivision user (creativity encouraged!).

-- It must be a 256x256 PNG or JPEG file
-- The file name should be the name of the model as in the catalog

-Once you have identified a suitable thumbnail please upload it to the [thumbnail models folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/models).

-Once you have identified a suitable thumbnail, follow the :ref:`how-to-contribute` guide to open a pull request to the Scivision GitHub repo which adds the thumbnail image in the `src/scivision/catalog/data/thumbnails/models` folder.

 .. _additional: